 Painkillers are drugs administered to patients to relieve them of pains by dousing a current pain signal sent to the central nervous system.

 Painkillers refer to a broad family of medications for pain relief, which cuts across opiates even down to narcotic sedatives.
-Structurally, painkillers are categorized into non-steroidal anti-inflammatory drugs (NSAIDS), like meloxicam, non-opioid medications like ibuprofen and paracetamol, and opioid painkillers like oxycodone and Demerol.
+Structurally, painkillers are categorized into non-steroidal anti-inflammatory drugs (NSAIDs), like meloxicam, non-opioid medications like ibuprofen and paracetamol, and opioid painkillers like oxycodone and Demerol.

-Different types of painkillers stay in your body for different periods of time; compiling a list containing the time it takes each painkiller to clear, is near impossible.
-So, let’s take a quick look at the major factors that decide how long painkillers stay in your system, and then we’ll talk about the common families of painkillers.
+Different types of painkillers stay in the body for different periods of time; compiling a list containing the time it takes each painkiller to clear, is near impossible.
+What are the major factors that decide how long painkillers stay in system, and how long do the effects of painkillers last?

 Why Some People Retain Painkillers Longer Than Others